#art&technology: Enter paintings, a dream come true

 This is taken further considering that there are no schools teaching how to use VR: one can only experiment.
 Therefore, recalling Benjamin on the loss of aura for the art works in contemporary times, VR experiences might represent a solution: they consist of that determinant element for the restitution of the aura which mechanical reproduction had previously dropped.
 “Benjamin is right on how technology can make the content beauty or make new an old beauty.
 This is what I did with Klimt: I think I found a new beauty in something which was already beautiful”.

 Indeed, what Baker has done is a result that revolutionises the concept of art work: modified through interaction with the spectator, therefore subjectivised, while exposed to a process of democratisation, being loyally based on an inaccessible original in Brussels.
-It also shows how art criticism is being renwed opening it to new patterns, in which technology, if used in a conscious and qualified way, is a fundamental resource to communicate with an everyday tech-savvier spectator.
-“It is about creating new works of art, passing the bridge: it is technology making a bridge towards arts, through virtual reality”, in the words of Frederick Baker.
+It also shows how art criticism is being renewed opening it to new patterns, in which technology, if used in a conscious and qualified way, is a fundamental resource to communicate with an everyday tech-savvier spectator.
+“It is about crhoweating new works of art, passing the bridge: it is technology making a bridge towards arts, through virtual reality”, in the words of Frederick Baker.

 Trailer of Klimt’s Magic Garden, A Virtual Relality Experience by Frederic Baker